 Paying Down the Mortgage First

-For those with non-standard mortgages, though, paying down principal can be an advantage.
-Building equity in a home that is financed by an adjustable-rate product will make it easier for you to refinance to a fixed-rate mortgage.
+For those with adjustable-rate or other non-standard mortgages, paying down the mortgage—even if it’s later in the game when you’re paying off principal—can be an advantage.
+Building equity in a home that is financed by an adjustable-rate loan will make it easier for you to refinance to a fixed-rate mortgage.

 Funding Retirement First

 Unfortunately, while it’s better to pay off or down a mortgage earlier, it’s also better to start saving for retirement earlier too.
 Thanks to the joys of compounded interest—the type of interest your money is earning for you this time—investments gain value exponentially.
 In other words, a dollar invested now has more value than the dollar you’ll invest five or 10 years from now.
 So each year you delay saving for retirement will hurt you a disproportionate amount, because you’re losing not just the sum of money, but the earning power of that money.

 Therefore, it makes more sense to save for retirement at a younger age than it does to pay down a mortgage.
 The earlier you start, the more time you have to enjoy compound growth, and eventually your retirement account might fund itself.